Heather K. Calloway

 - Mid Atlantic Regional Archives Association

-American Studies, Anthropology, Higher Education, History, Religion, Philosophy, and Psychology
+American Studies, Anthropology, Education, History, Religion, Philosophy, and Psychology

-“Augmented Archives: Making Archives and Special Collections Accessible Through Augmented Reality,” in the upcoming LITA Guide, Library Go: Augmented Reality in Libraries, forthcoming, in collaboration with Raven Bishop, 2017.
+“Augmented Archives: Making Archives and Special Collections Accessible Through Augmented Reality,” in the upcoming LITA Guide, Library Go: Augmented Reality in Libraries, in collaboration with Raven Bishop, June 2018.

 “The Purple of our Fraternity: Caring for our Material Culture,” Scottish Rite Journal, Volume CXXII, Number 3, May/June 2014, 18-20.